v0id-user/qaddam/README.md

 # How much does it cost to run this project?

 It's not much.
 Most of the cloud providers offer really good free tiers.
-But apify righfuly so can be little pricey.
+But apify righfuly so, can be little pricey.
 Check [COSTS.md](./COSTS.md) for more details.

 # Legal stuff